Francis Ford Coppola's unrealized projects: Midnight Cowboy

 Coppola claimed to have been offered the position to write Midnight Cowboy before director John Schlesinger was officially attached, but he turned it down because he did not understand the material.
 Waldo Salt instead adapted the novel, with Coppola later going on to cite the resulting film as one of his personal favorites.

 Modigliani

 In late 1970s, Al Pacino sought to star in a biopic about the painter Amedeo Modigliani, based on a play by Dennis McIntyre, and had wanted Coppola to direct.
 After reading Richard Price's screenplay draft in 1979, he turned down Pacino's proposition and would instead move on to other projects.

 The Sicilian

 Coppola was one of three directors, including Martin Scorsese and Brian De Palma, who turned down the offer to direct Steve Shagan's adaptation of The Sicilian.
 The film would eventually be rewritten and directed by Michael Cimino.

 A Day with Wilbur Robinson

 In the early 1990s, Coppola was offered by author William Joyce to direct an adaptation of his book A Day with Wilbur Robinson, He turned it down, and the film became Meet The Robinsons.

+Connie

+In 2026, when the film rights to Connie, a new Godfather installment authorized by the Mario Puzo estate, was acquired by Paramount, The Hollywood Reporter asked Coppola's team to comment on his willingness to direct another film in the saga.
+A rep for the filmmaker said that he was "unlikely" to do so.